ARTICLES AND BOOKS BY WRITER BEN AROGUNDADE

 What Is President Barack Obama's Ethnicity?
 Black Or Mixed Race?
 24,000 People Ask Google Each Year

 PRESIDENTIAL RACE: Barack Obama's parents were from different ethnic backgrounds.
 His mother was a white American and his father a black Kenyan.
 So, does this make him black or mixed race?
 Not everyone agrees.
 Many turn to the search engine, Google looking for answers; “Barack Obama ethnicity percentage”, and “What race is Barack Obama?” are just two of many search queries from around the world.
-Photo by Peter Yang.
+Photo: Peter Yang.

 WHAT ETHNICITY IS BARACK OBAMA?
 It may seem obvious, but thousands globally are unsure.